DianaStrahilova/moonexpeditionpp1/README.md

 ---
 #### Content and Media
 The content and media were taken from the followig resources:
-   1. Five out of 6 images were AI generated from [Wowzer](https://app.wowzer.ai/)
+   1. Five out of 6 images were AI generated from [Wowzer](https://app.wowzer.ai/).
-   2. Image of Moon's surface with Earth in the distance was downloaded from [Pexels](https://www.pexels.com/)
+   2. Image of Moon's surface with Earth in the distance was downloaded from [Pexels](https://www.pexels.com/).
-   3. Pages witten content was AI generated with https://chat.openai.com/
+   3. Pages witten content was AI generated with https://chat.openai.com/.
-   4. The Social Media Icons and the Triple Bar icon were downloaded from [Font Awesome](https://fontawesome.com/)
+   4. The Social Media Icons and the Triple Bar icon were downloaded from [Font Awesome](https://fontawesome.com/).
    5. Google Fonts was used to define the fonts in the stylesheet.
-[Google Fonts](https://fonts.google.com/)
+[Google Fonts](https://fonts.google.com/).
-   6. Colors
+   6. Colors used were simple black, white, purple and grey.
+   7. Favicon was AI generated from [Wowzer](https://app.wowzer.ai/) and converted into a Favicon with [Favicon Generator](https://favicon.io/favicon-converter/).